neuraloperator/neuraloperator/CONTRIBUTING.md

 If your work provides one of the above, we would be thrilled to integrate it into the library.
 Otherwise, if your work simply relies on a version of the NeuralOperator codebase, we recommend publishing your code separately using a procedure outlined below.

+Thank you for contributing to NeuralOperator!
+Your contributions help make this library better for the entire scientific machine learning community.

 ## Table of Contents

 - [Development Setup](#development-setup)